StuartJO/FasterMatchingIndex/README.md

 ## What is the matching index?

 The matching index, as typically used, is a measure that quantifies the similarity in two nodes connectivity profiles and this understood to be a normalised meaure of the overlap in two nodes neighbourhoods* (also note that everything discussed will apply to only undirected, unweighted networks).
-The index is calculated on an adjacency matrix $A$, and is mathematically defined as:
+The matching index $M_{ij}$ is definied for a pair of nodes $i$ and $j$.
+It is calculated on on an adjacency matrix $A$, and can be mathematically as follows:

 $$M_{ij} = \frac{|\Gamma_{i}-{j}\cap \Gamma_{j}-{i}|}{|\Gamma_{i}-{j}\cup \Gamma_{j}-{i}|}\tag {1}$$